Uskmouth power stations: Uskmouth B

-The station was one of the cleanest coal-fired power stations in the United Kingdom, and was fitted with Flue Gas Desulphurisation equipment and low NOx burners.
-It also burns biomass, as well as coal, for its emissions to be considered closer to being carbon neutral.
-The station does not take water from or dump waste water into the River Usk.
-It instead uses secondary treated sewage water in its cooling system.
+The station was one of the cleanest coal-fired power stations in the United Kingdom, and was fitted with flue-gas desulphurisation equipment and low NOx burners.
+It also burnt biomass, as well as coal, for its emissions to be considered closer to being carbon neutral.
+The station did not take water from or dump waste water into the River Usk.
+It instead used secondary treated sewage water in its cooling system.

 The station employed 90 people.
-It has been awarded RoSPA Gold Award for Occupational Health and Safety for its efforts to ensure station safety.
-The station's owners have participated in many local community projects – they donated land to the Newport Wetlands Reserve, and sponsor Welsh swimmer David Davies and the Newport Gwent Dragons.
+It was awarded RoSPA Gold Award for Occupational Health and Safety for its efforts to ensure station safety.
+The station's owners participated in many local community projects – they donated land to the Newport Wetlands Reserve, and sponsor Welsh swimmer David Davies and the Newport Gwent Dragons.

 The station was earmarked for closure in 2014 and subsequently mothballed.
 However, in 2015, plans were announced to instead convert the station to run fully on pellets of biomass and waste plastic, as part of a scheme to regenerate the area and create hundreds of jobs.
-These plans have since taken priority and as a result, Uskmouth has seen very infrequent use as a coal plant; with April 2017 being the last occasion.
+These plans then took priority and as a result, Uskmouth saw very infrequent use as a coal plant; with April 2017 being the last occasion.